Fully Convolutional Line Parsing: Experiments

 \subsection{Comparison with Other Methods}

 To ensure fair comparison with the previous state-of-the-art method HAWP~\cite{xue2020holistically}, we have re-implemented their method with slightly better results.
-We have adopted the same hyper-parameter settings as our best performing model \ours{} (HR), including the focal loss, backbone, longer training epoch, and data augmentation etc. The experiment details can be found in the Appendix.
+We have adopted the same hyper-parameter settings as our best performing model \ours{} (HR), including the focal loss, backbone, longer training epoch, and data augmentation etc. The experiment details can be found in the section 4.5.
+We also re-implement the other one-stage method TP-LSD~\cite{huang2020tp}, using the same setting as our best performing model \ours{} (HR), the results can be seen in Table~\ref{tab:comparsion} ``TP-LSD (retrained)''.

 In order to make fair comparison on speed, we compute the frames per second (FPS) for different methods with their latest released code using a single GPU (RTX 2080Ti).
 Most of the previous methods focus on the \textit{latency} of the algorithm (FPS while batch-size=1) but not \textit{throughput} (FPS while batch-size=max) which is a more important metric for offline batch processing.
 We show the throughput metric in the last column of Table~\ref{tab:comparsion} which illustrates the better parallel performance of single stage methods compare with two stage methods.